On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: A few explicit examples

 Conversely, starting from Leaver's choice of asymptotic spatial waveform (cf. Eq.~(3) of~\cite{agr-qnm-continued-fraction-04}),

 one can define the following functions

 where one takes the trivial scaling $\lambda=1$, and the compactified variable $x$ attains $x=0$ at the event horizon and $x=1$ at spatial infinity, similar to the variable $\sigma$ in the areal radius fixing gauge above.
-One notes that Leaver's original choice does not directly furnish a form given by the exponential on the r.h.s. of Eq.~\eqref{assWF}, which dictates that it must be linear in $\omega$.
+One notes that Leaver's original choice does not directly furnish a form given by the exponential on the r.h.s. of Eq.~\eqref{assWF}, which dictates that the exponent must be linearly proportional to $\omega$.
 In fact, when compared against Eq.~\eqref{wave_function}, we have

 where